huongnhdh/rocket-english/README.md

 python3 setup.py install
 ```

-3. Some when install problems.
+3. Some when install problems

 3.1) If has error is  `WARNING: The script rocket is installed in '/home/${USERNAME}/.local/bin' which is not on PATH.`